 Irritation caused by retainers or braces can sometimes be relieved by placing a tiny piece of cotton or gauze on the tip of the wire or other protruding object.
 If an injury occurs from a piece of the retainer or braces lodging into a soft tissue, contact our office immediately and avoid dislodging it yourself.

-If you experience these or other accidental tooth injuries, please contact us at Scott M. Healey Dentistry for dental emergency care in Lindon, Utah.
+If you experience these or other accidental tooth injuries, please contact Scott M. Healey Dentistry at 801.653.0099 for dental emergency care in Lindon, Utah.